Type of program: Task-oriented crowdsourcing, a.k.a microlabor website

 How it works: Agents download the app, choose a job, and must complete it within two hours.
 Agents are awarded points for acceptable completions and lose points for unacceptable or uncompleted jobs.
 Jobs might include price checks with photo and/or barcode scan, surveys, product reviews, polls, verifying business locations, taking photos, and brochure placement.

 How it pays: Pays cash into a PayPal account.
-Jobs pay $3-12 each.
+Jobs pay $3 to $12 each.

 Type of program: Mobile rewards